Thakar-Lab/scBONITA/Tutorials/Rule_Inference_With_ScBONITA/Rule_Inference_With_ScBONITA.md

 1. pathwayList Paths to GRAPHML files that should be used for scBONITA analysis.
 Usually networks from non-KEGG sources, saved in GRAPHML format
 1. maxNodes Number of genes in the dataset
 1. separator Delimiting character in dataFile.
 Must be one of , (comma), \s (space) or \t (tab)
 1. getKEGGPathways Should scBonita automatically identify and download KEGG pathways with genes that are in your dataset?
-You can specify which pathways using the
-1. listOfKEGGPathways option, or leave it blank to download all matching KEGG pathways
+You can specify which pathways using the listOfKEGGPathways option, or leave it blank to download all matching KEGG pathways.
 1. listOfKEGGPathways Which KEGG pathways should scBonita download?
-Specify the five letter pathway IDs.
+Specify the five letter pathway IDs, or leave it blank to download all matching KEGG pathways.
 1. organism Three-letter organism code.
 Which organism is the dataset derived from?
 Default="hsa"
 1. cvThreshold: Minimum coefficient of variation to retain genes for scBONITA analysis.
 Default=None
 1. generateSbatch: Should scBONITA generate and execute SLURM sbatch scripts to run multiple rule inference jobs?
 Default=False